Identifying the need

-In September 2016, the clinic completed a $1.7 million renovation on their new facility and moved into a 11,000 square feet clinic with expanded clinical space and medication dispensary, a dental clinic, and new patient education space for enhanced wellness and chronic disease management services.
-This new, welcoming environment not only enhances clinical care, it creates an environment that matches the quality, compassionate care that is delivered.
+In September 2016, the clinic completed a $1.7 million renovation on our new facility, an 11,000 square-foot clinic with expanded clinical space and medication dispensary, additional patient education space and a dental clinic.

 Today the Clinic has a staff of 10 to support the work of over 100 volunteer medical providers, nurses and students.